 Power mode Does this Use when To enter this mode Standby Maintains your current session in RAM, and turns off the display and other components.
-You will be away from your computer for a short time.
-Press blue sleep button -or- click Start, Shut Down, Standby (Windows 98 or 2000) -or- click Start, Turn Off Computer, Stand By (Windows XP).
+You will be away from your computer for up to several hours.
+Press blue sleep button -or- click Start, Shut Down, Standby (Windows 2000) -or- click Start, Turn Off Computer, Stand By (Windows XP).
 Hibernate Saves the current session to disk, then shuts down.
 Provides maximum power savings while still allowing you to recover the current session.
-You will be away from your computer for several hours, but want to continue your session.
-Press Fn+F12 -or- click Start, Shut Down, Hibernate (Windows 2000) -or- click Start, Hibernate (Windows 98).
+You will be away from your computer for a day or more, but want to continue your session.
+Press Fn+F12 -or- click Start, Shut Down, Hibernate (Windows 2000).
 Off Turns off your computer, providing maximum power savings.
 The current session will not be saved, and any unsaved data will be lost.
 You're done with your work.
-Click Start, Shut Down, Shut down (Windows 98 or 2000) -or- click Start, Turn Off Computer, Turn Off (Windows XP) -or- slide the power button (only if the Start menu procedure doesn't work).
+Click Start, Shut Down, Shut down (Windows 2000) -or- click Start, Turn Off Computer, Turn Off (Windows XP) -or- slide the power button (only if the Start menu procedure doesn't work).